productteams/brightworkers/site/content/products.md

 pricing:
   heading: MAXIMUM BEAUTY subscriptions
   description: >-
     We make it easy to keep your boat beautiful.
-Choose a subscription plans to keep your boat at Maximum Beauty.
+Subscription customers get all of our services at 30% off.
 We are at your doorstep whenever you need a touch-up.
-Contact us about more details and payment info.
+Subscribe Today to test us out.
+Satisfaction Guaranteed.
   plans:
     - description: Perfect for the boat owners who likes to have their boat looking the best all year long.
       items: